nerian-vision/nerian-vision-software/libvisiontransfer/README.md

 The given library provides functionally for receiving and transmitting image pairs over a computer network.
-The intended use for this library is to receive output data from Nerian's 3D camera systems.
+The intended use for this library is to receive output data from Allied Vision's 3D camera systems.
 However, the library also provides functionality for transmitting image data.
-It can thus be used for emulating a camera system when performing systems development, or for transmitting image data to Nerian's SceneScan system when using network image input.
+It can thus be used for emulating a camera system when performing systems development, or for transmitting image data to Allied Vision's SceneScan system when using network image input.

 Images can be transferred with a bit depth of either 8 or 12 bits.
 When